 Day 10: Skopje to Nis to Belgrade

-We depart early on our journey into the heart of Serbia, en route we will stop for lunch in one of the oldest Balkan cities, Nis.
-This ancient city was once considered the gateway between the East and West, and after lunch, upon our departure, it will be our gateway to Belgrade.
-We arrive in the Serbian capital in the afternoon, where will have an optional walking tour to help you get your bearings followed by a pub crawl to soak up Belgrade’s friendly party atmosphere (and cheap drinks!).
-Join us for dinner in a traditional Serbian restaurant before heading out for the evening to enjoy the spectrum of entertainment options available, with a favourite being the party barges or splav, as they are locally known.
+Farewell, Skopje!
+Today we’re journeying into the heart of Serbia with Belgrade in our sights.
+En route we’ll be stopping for lunch in one of the oldest Balkan cities, Nis.
+This ancient metropolis was once considered the gateway between the East and West.
+Today, however, it’ll be our gateway to Belgrade.
+We’ll arrive in the Serbian capital come afternoon, where we’ll be offered an optional walking tour to familiarise ourselves with the city.
+The tour is capped off with a pub crawl where we’ll absorb Belgrade’s friendly party atmosphere and wonderfully cheap drinks.
+Later, join us for dinner in a traditional Serbian restaurant before cutting lose for the evening.
+We recommend the party barges (or splav) for a truly memorable night.

 Day 11: Belgrade